j2store/userguide/payment_methods.md

 ![Pay MO](paymethod_mo.png)

+These methods are payment gateways provided on-line to facilitate users for a secure and swift money transaction for both selling and buying.
+For all the methods listed below, customer needs to create an account with the service providers.

 * ***Paymill***

+You need an account with ***Paymill*** to choose this method.
+If you have/create one, you will be provided with private and public keys for facilitating payments.
+You need to enter them in the respective fields.

 * ***Paypal Standard for J2Store***
 * ***SagePay Direct***

-These methods are payment gateways provided online to facilitate users for a secure and swift money transaction for both selling and buying.

 Select a payment method to customize as you wish.
 Check the images below to understand how it will be